aaronr7734/cs-440-group11-project2/README.md

 # BooksList

 This is a flask-based web service that allows users to create a wishlist of the books they want to read, add books so they can be wishlisted, and rate / review books.
+This particular version uses a Monalithic architecture.

 # Building and running

-Just run ```python3 main.py```
+To run and test our code, ensure flask is installed via `pip install flask`, then run `python main.py`